Conferences and workshops

 'Superbia - The Case for Suburbia' - September 2006

-Organised by the Centre for Suburban Studies in association with audacity and sponsored by the Modern Masonry Alliance.
+Organised by the Suburban Studies Group in association with audacity and sponsored by the Modern Masonry Alliance.

 This professional day school challenged current orthodoxy on urban regeneration by presenting an alternative suburban vision of the future to an audience of policy makers, planners and architects.

-The day opened with Nick Hubble and Rebecca Preston welcoming the speakers and audience to Kingston University and introducing the unique socio-cultural focus of the Centre for Suburban Studies.
+The day opened with Nick Hubble and Rebecca Preston welcoming the speakers and audience to Kingston University and introducing the unique socio-cultural focus of the Suburban Studies Group.
 Rebecca spoke on the long history of suburbs and the ways in which they have always been derided by the cultural elite as boring or disreputable or, frequently, both at the same time.

 Nick discussed the Centre's successful Suburban Futures Programme and forthcoming report of the same name.
 Explaining that the mass movement towards suburban living since the second half of the 19th century represents a historical shift of comparable magnitude to the earlier transition from agricultural to industrial society, he described how current government policy was completely out of tune with this trend and could result only in social breakdown.
 Instead, he presented an alternative vision of the future in which planned suburban expansion across the south of England created a decentralised society flourishing in a human landscape.
 Having set the framework for the debate, the Centre staff sat back in order to listen to the professionals outline the technical aspects of the situation.